CodyHatesCode/FlappyPS/README.md

 # FlappyPS

+*If it's stupid, and it works, it's still stupid.* -???

 Flappy Bird proof of concept in Powershell and SFML.NET.

-Must be ran in x86 Powershell mode.
+Must be executed in x86 Powershell mode.

 Sprites by [Kenney Vleugels](http://kenney.nl)